 From Warner Bros to PubRev+: Charlie Castell’s Journey and the Hard Truths of Monetizing Mobile Games in a Crowded Market

 Charlie Castell's path to founding PubRev+ is a masterclass in navigating the ever-evolving world of mobile game monetization.
 From pioneering ad strategies for TMZ and Ellen to building adops departments from the ground up, Charlie has seen it all.
-Now, he’s sharing the hard-learned lessons and harsh realities that mobile game developers - especially indie creators - need to know to survive and thrive in today’s market.
+Now, he’s sharing the hard-learned lessons and harsh realities that mobile game developers - especially indie creators - need to know to survive, and thrive, in today’s market.

 Charlie, could you tell us a little bit about your journey in mobile gaming and what inspired you to create PubRev+?

 About 14 years ago, I joined Warner Bros. to help with the product management for TMZ and Ellen.
 At the time, my boss had the idea to put ads into the apps.
-So she and I worked on getting the ad networks set up, which were basically Millennial Media and Admob at time.
+So she and I worked on getting the ad networks set up, which were basically Millennial Media and Admob at the time.
 When she left, I was the only person at the studio who knew anything about in-app advertising.
-Over next year or so, all the different departments of the studio would come and ask me how to add SDKs and set up mediation for apps.
+Over the next year or so, all the different departments of the studio would come and ask me how to add SDKs and set up mediation for apps.
 I got to work with lots of different developers and ad networks and mediation platforms, as they were all courting the studio’s business.

-After WB, I went to a (then tiny) company called Scopely as their first ad ops hire.
+After WB, I went to a (then unknown) company called Scopely as their first ad ops hire.
 Over the next few years, I hired a team and was able to build a really strong adops department and put in place lots of good processes.
 I had the pleasure of working with amazing engineers, and learnt a lot of adops engineering and troubleshooting, which gave me a really strong foundation in how to increase revenues through good engineering.
 When I joined TextNow, I was able to leverage that ads engineering knowledge to drastically increase their ads revenue very quickly.
 In 2018 I decided that it was time to start my own company and help more publishers increase their ads revenue - and of course, work for myself.

 PubRev+ has a strong focus on optimizing ad revenue for publishers.
 What are the key steps you take to identify and capitalize on missed monetization opportunities within a game?